syncfusion-content/blazor-docs/blazor/diagram-component/annotations/events.md

 ## Key down

-The keydown event occurs when a keyboard key is pressed down and updated the respective keyboard key pressed.
+The KeyDown event occurs when a keyboard key is pressed down and updated the respective keyboard key pressed.

 ## Key up

-The keyup event occurs when a keyboard key is released and updated the respective keyboard key pressed.
+The KeyUp event occurs when a keyboard key is released and updated the respective keyboard key pressed.

 The following code example shows how to register and get the notification from the onkeydown and onkeyup events.